ZennSho/Data-Driven-Land-Cover-Classification-based-on-Sentinel-1-C-band-SAR-Data-And-Landsat8-GEE/README.md

-Data-Driven-Land-Cover-Classification-based-on-Sentinel-1-C-band-SAR-Data-And-Landsat8-GEE, A case study of Los Angles, USA.
+Data-Driven-Land-Cover-Classification-based-on-Sentinel-1-C-band-SAR-Data-And-Landsat8-GEE, A case study of Los Angeles, USA.
 ------------------------------------------------------------------------------------------------------------------------------